manlikesolomon/MachineLearningProjects/BinaryClassification/README.md

 - Seaborn
 - Matplotlib <br>

-You can install these dependencies by running the following command:
+You can install these dependencies by running the following command:<br>
-*pip install tensorflow numpy pandas matplotlib seaborn* <br>
+`pip install tensorflow numpy pandas matplotlib seaborn` <br>

 **Data**<br>
 The california housing dataset was used to train and evaluate or model.
 A link to import this dataset was provided in the notebook. <br>